The Start-Up Autoclave: What You’re Up Against

 If you have the option, you’ll probably want to avoid this altogether.
 The simplicity of design and few moving parts, combined with the sturdy gasket, will keep your TOMY autoclave from breaking down and bogging down your operation and balance sheets.

 They still manufacture TOMY autoclaves in Japan, where the SX-Series’ lifetime exceeds 15 years, which is quite remarkable because it means that most of the first generation models are still up and running.
 By investing in a TOMY top-loading autoclave and regularly replacing the gasket, your autoclave will give you more than plenty of time to grow your small startup into a thriving multinational.

 For a deeper look at both short- and long-term costs associated with autoclaves, check out the post “How Much Does an Autoclave Really Cost?”

-In summary, if you’re a biotech startup or small lab, you’re looking to not only get your operation off the ground but to keep it running smoothly and at low cost until things really take off.
+In summary, if you’re a biotech startup or small lab, you’re looking to not only get your operation off the ground but to keep it running smoothly and at a low cost until things take off.

 You’ll want to find that autoclave that’s compact and won’t take up tons of valuable space and can take care of everything, from small glassware to liquid media to bioreactors and other large items.